 When do I collect a sample?

 For most gardeners, fall or early spring is the best time to conduct a soil test, as it allows time for soil amendments to be added before the next growing season.
 However, a soil sample can be collected at any time when the soil is not frozen.
-Do not collect soil samples in extremely wet or dry soil conditions or just after applying lime, fertilizer, compost, or manure.
+Do not collect soil samples in excessively wet or dry soil conditions or just after applying lime, fertilizer, compost, or manure.

 What is evaluated in a soil test?